Dudemanguy/password-sanity/README.md

 ```

 ## Setup
 password-sanity relies on gpg for encryption and decryption.
 You will need to have generated your own gpg key pair with the private key in your keyring.
-There is no need to export the public key since the private key is what does the decryption, and it should only ever exist on one machine.
 Just run `gpg --full-gen-key` and follow the instructions.
 After you have a usable gpg key, you need to specify two variables in the `~/.config/pws/config` file (simply create it if it doesn't exist) like so:
 ```
 gpg=user@domain.com
 clipboard-copy=prog --args
 ```

 The `gpg` field is simply the email field you specified for the gpg key created earlier.
-Since there is no reason to send this particular public key anywhere, it does not need to be a real email.
 The `clipboard-copy` field is the shell command used to copy a string to your system's clipboard.
 Since there is no sane way of having a cross-platform clipboard, this is the simplest way to handle it.
 On GNU/Linux, you probably want `xclip` or `wl-copy` here.

+If you want to move to another machine, you'll need to export the private key.
+On the other machine, import the key and set the trust level to ultimate (needed if you want encryption/decryption to work).
+Be sure to move the key securely.
+The best practice is probably just copying it over with a usb drive and then nuking the usb with zeros after you're done.
+The master.asc file can be transported in any way you like since it is secure, and only you can decrypt it.

 ## Usage
 On the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.